zooniverse/Panoptes-Front-End/app/pages/lab-pages-editor/README.md

   - Update the `imports`.
 - Modify the following files:
   - `helpers/createTask.js`: create our own definitions of default task data, instead of relying on PFE's .getDefaultTask()
+  - `icons/*`: replace any FontAwesome icons.
+Icons should use standard Grommet icons or custom SVGs; check with our designer as to what's appropriate.
   - TODO
 - ❗️⚠️ TODO: figure out how we're going to get the CSS across into FEM.
 - Cleanup: